-Starting and finishing on Main Avenue in downtown Grand Junction, and with great cooperation from the Bureau of Land Management Grand Junction field office, all three of the Grand event routes feature a selection of trails that have contributed to the area's world famous reputation for riding.
+Starting and finishing on Main Street in downtown Grand Junction, and with great cooperation from the Bureau of Land Management Grand Junction field office, all three of the Grand event routes feature a selection of trails that have contributed to the area's world famous reputation for riding.

 With a graduated distance format, participants get to choose from the 15, 30 or 40 Grand routes (1 Grand = 1 mile).
 Each route presents an authentic mountain bike experience and provides the opportunity to experience a variety of terrain.
 From technical singletrack to undulating dirt roads to fun fast descents, no matter the distance, all participants able to complete the route registered for, will not only be awared a unique finisher prize, but with confidence will be able to stake claim to being a bonafide mountain biker.

 Click here for course maps and queue sheets

 All courses start on Main Ave. in downtown Grand Junction.
 From the start, riders head across 1st to Spruce St. then turn North to White Ave.
 A left on White Ave. followed by a quick right on Rice St. takes riders to Broadway.
 A left on Broadway takes riders across the railroad tracks and the Colorado river to Monument Road.
 A left on Monument Road heads South and begins a gradual uphill to the Lunch Loops Trailhead.